ivansdivans/bloom-buddy-mobile/README.md

 6. Testing strategy - meaningful unit tests for each feature and bugfix
 7. Merging policy - mandatory PR, build and unit tests are green, 1 approval; no force pushes
 8. Feature tracking - each feature/bug is registered as an issue in Github and added to project (Kanban board)
+9. Feature estimation - issues were estimated using "T-shirt sizing" technique
-9. Feature prioritisation - issues are priritised based on trafic lights system; focus on mvp related features, highest priority & smallest in size are implemented first
+10. Feature prioritisation - issues are prioritised based on trafic lights system; focus on mvp related features, highest priority & smallest in size are implemented first